LaurinZubler/sa-documentation/chapters/introduction.typ

   [
     Given the wind direction and the chosen course, the positions of the sails are determined.
 The adjustment of the sails to optimize their shape and angle, is key to harnessing the wind's power effectively.
 It is a dynamic process, requiring continuous attention and fine-tuning.
 Effective sail trim balances the boat's speed and stability, and is essential for navigating efficiently and safely in varying wind conditions.

     _@points-of-sail _ illustrates the various points of sail in relation to the wind direction.
-It also highlights the 'no-sail zone', where the sails are unable to generate sufficient force for movement, leading to flapping and loss of control.
+It also highlights the "no-sail zone", where the sails are unable to generate sufficient force for movement, leading to flapping and loss of control.

     #figure(
-      image("/images/introduction/points_of_sail.png", width: 50%),
+      image("/images/introduction/points_of_sail2.png", width: 70%),
-      caption: [Points of sail with shaded 'no-sail zone'.
-A: Into the wind B: Close-hauled C: Beam reach D: Broad reach E: Downwind #footnote("https://en.wikipedia.org/wiki/Point_of_sail")], )<points-of-sail>
+      caption: [Points of sail with shaded "no-sail zone"#footnote("https://en.wikipedia.org/wiki/Point_of_sail") \ A: Into the wind B: Close-hauled C: Beam reach D: Broad reach E: Downwind ], )<points-of-sail>

   ]
 )

+#pagebreak()

 #global.paragraph(
   "Common Instruments",